 Digital signage lets library staff update announcements, event notices, and customer info in real-time.
 This means everyone stays informed and feels part of the library community, with updates provided as soon as changes take place.

-Just some advantages of digital signage are:
+Here are some advantages of using digital signage in schools:

 - It’s easily updated.
 Edit images and important information in a matter of minutes.
 What about highlighting newly arrived books or the latest library card advantages?
 Whatever it is, there’s no more printing and pulping outdated posters and leaflets.